dspace-group/veos-cosim-client/doc/api-reference/functions/functions.md

 > [DsVeosCoSim_TransmitCanMessageContainer](DsVeosCoSim_TransmitCanMessageContainer.md)

-Transmits a CAN message to the VEOS CoSim server.
+Transmits a CAN message container to the VEOS CoSim server.

 > [DsVeosCoSim_TransmitEthMessage](DsVeosCoSim_TransmitEthMessage.md)